 Section 8.
 Law.
 This Agreement shall be governed by and construed in accordance with the laws of the state of Texas.

+[Signature pages follow.]

 IN WITNESS WHEREOF, the parties named herein have caused this Agreement to be duly executed by its officer hereunto duly authorized, on the day and year first above written.

-ENRON corporation
+ENRON ENERGY SERVICES OPERATIONS, INC., a Delaware CORP., an Oregon corporation

 By: